bkuhl/wordpress-to-sender-net/plugin/README.txt

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+This plugin taps into the publishing process for Posts and will create email campaigns on Sender.net for each post.
+The plugin will take the title/body of the post and utilize Sender.net's API to create a campaign.
+You can decide whether you want to auto publish or manually publish.

 A few notes about the sections above:

 * Your API key is validated upon save
 * You can customize the reply-to address and template used for the campaign
+* Use a customized template for all outbound email

 == Screenshots ==